 You might be sharing a closet and the television remote now, but you don’t necessarily have to share a bank account.
 You and your partner should decide if you want to combine your finances or keep them separate.

 Should you and your partner decide you want to pay bills from a joint account but have individual spending and savings accounts, either set up your direct deposit to automatically go to different accounts in the correct percentages or move the money to the joint account as soon as your direct deposit hits.
 That way, the joint account has the necessary funds in it when it is time to pay bills.

 To reduce monthly recurring expenses and eliminate overlapping bills, like gym memberships and cell phone bills, consider selecting a family plan that provides savings when more than one person is on the account or contract.

 If you and your partner decide to combine your finances, talk with a trusted financial advisor who can help you and your partner determine which assets to hold jointly or separately.

 Though the agreement has been historically rare, millennials are increasingly drawing up these contracts to protect their wealth.
-Now that couples are getting married later (according to a United States census, women were getting married at age 27 in 2010 compared to age 21 in 1950), individuals are accumulating more assets and debt than ever before.
+Now that couples are getting married later (according to a United States census, women were getting married on average around age 28.2 in 2022 compared to age 21 in 1947), individuals are accumulating more assets and debt than ever before.